Located in southeast Utah, you’ll enjoy views of red rock canyons and mesas carved by the Colorado River when visiting Canyonlands National Park.

 Bikers must remember to stay on designated roads at all times.
 Additionally, groups must camp in only designated sites (with a valid overnight permit), and bikers must always be aware of passing vehicles since there are no shoulders or bike lanes.

 Riders must also have a day-use permit for trips along White Rim, Elephant Hill, Lavender Canyon, and Peekaboo/Horse Canyon.
 However, be aware of the fact that White Rim permits are incredibly popular.
 Therefore, a permit reservation should be made well in advance (you can reserve a White Rim permit up to 4 months in advance.
+Biking at Canyonlands is a popular activity.

 White Rim Road – This Island in the Sky trail loops around and beneath the Island in the Sky mesa top and provides amazing panoramic views of the surrounding landscape.
 Bicycle trips usually take between three and four days, with overnight and day-use permits are required.